Posted By

 Benefit-in-Kind FAQs

-Still got a question about BiK?
+Still have a question?
 See if the answer is below in our frequently asked questions.

 What are the best company cars for BiK?

-EVs are cost-efficient company cars for BiK, as the rate for vehicles with 0g/km of CO2 emissions is just 3% at present.
+EVs are cost-efficient company cars for low BiK rates, as the rate for vehicles with 0g/km of CO2 emissions is just 3% at present.

 How much is Benefit-in-Kind tax?

-To calculate how much BiK would be for any employee, multiply the P11D value of the car by the BiK percentage, and then multiply that figure by their tax bracket, either 20%, 40% or 45%.
+To calculate how much you would have to pay as an employee, multiply the P11D value of the car by the BiK percentage, and then multiply that figure by their tax bracket, either 20%, 40% or 45%.

 Does BiK get added to the employee’s salary?